isabella232/sc_AlternateAppIcons/1/1 - Script.markdown

 Demo both errors getting triggered.
 The first on a day that has no alternates.
 The second when you spell something wrong.

+`setAlternateIconName` takes a second parameter.
+Go over that next time.

 What are we actually doing??
 Why is there a ❤️ and why doesn't it show up in-game?
 Doesn't make any sense to just change the icon. only a teaser.
 Let's get into a practical sample application of alternate icons in another screencast!

+You may have been able to guess.
+Sneak peak.

 Stay tuned!